-EXERCISES 1.
-Run the comr nand show IP route and write its output.
-2. What is the d modify the s lefault administrative distance of static route?
-Write the IP route command to same. back interface on R3 and assign an IP address 10.1.0.1 /16 to it.
-Now add statich of the other routers to reach this interface.
-Verify your work by pinging th ed interface from routers R1 and R2 respectively.
+1. Run the command show IP route and write its output.

+2. What is the default administrative distance of static route?
+Write the IP route command to modify the same.

+3. Create a loop back interface on R3 and assign an IP address 10.1.0.1 /16 to it.
+Now add static routes to each of the other routers to reach this interface.
+Verify your work by pinging the newly created interface from routers R1 and R2 respectively.